Category Archives: Five Minute Friday

 Anguish, pain, distress, disappointment, grief, I could go on and on.
 But, we’re told point blank, that all of this and more, whether we want it or not, will be part of our lives.
 May I just say that I don’t like it?
 If you know me or have read much here, you know that I’m a cling to control, linger in my comfort zone, happy ending kind of gal.
 Suffering?
 No thank you.
 I don’t want any part of it..

 Of course, you know I’ve suffered much.
 I know you have, too.
 And we know we will again.
 Maybe like me, you find it easy to get stuck in all this suffering.
-But let’s look at Jesus says about it, “Cheer up!”
+But let’s look at what Jesus says about it, “Cheer up!”
 Wait, He said what?
 I don’t know about you but cheering up in troubled times doesn’t come naturally.

 As usual this is a lesson I need, one I’m slooowwwly learning.
 Maybe it’s one you need too.
 Jesus is teaching us by example.
 He’s been there!
 God used His suffering, one we can’t begin to comprehend, for one reason only: so that we may have peace in this world full of agony.